anvc/scalar-for-unity/README.md

 ### Building your project
 The package contains WebGL templates that must be used when building your project -- these include the JavaScript functions that allow Scalar and Unity to communicate.

 You can choose the template you want to use in Project Settings > Player > Resolution and Presentation.
 Use **ScalarTemplate** for Unity versions prior to 2020, and **ScalarTemplate2020** for Unity versions 2020 and above.

+NOTE: If the server where your project is hosted does not support gzip, be sure to set Project Settings > Player > Publishing Settings > Compression Format to Disabled.

 ## ScalarAPI
 ### Public Static Methods